 Fortunately, knowing how to read the Forex economic calendar is not a science rocket, but it’s a knowledge and skill you must have in Forex trading.

-Basically, most Forex brokers and trading firms provide an economic calendar for retail investor accounts that covers all financial and economic events.
+Most Forex brokers and trading firms provide an economic calendar for retail investor accounts that covers all financial and economic events.
 Further, if you use the MetaTrader4, you can get an economic calendar plugin directly on the trading platform.

-As we mentioned earlier, knowing how to read a Forex economic calendar is fairly easy.
+As mentioned earlier, knowing how to read a Forex economic calendar is fairly easy.
 The events or economic indicators are listed on the economic news calendar, and you’ll be able to see all the economic reports that were already published on the same day and the upcoming news events that are likely to impact the prices of currency pairs in the Forex markets.

 Each economic event contains the following information: